afcarl/procgraph/sources/writing_a_block.txt

 Advanced init() usage -- partial initialization

-Note that there some special cases for which initialization cannot be completed before until the block is in the model and sigals are connected.
+Note that there some special cases for which initialization cannot be completed before until the block is in the model and signals are connected.
 One typical example is when we want to write a block that can operate on multiple signal, of which we do not know the number.
 Consider as an example the case in which we want to write a block performing a "min" operation.::